Hankyū Itami Line

-The Itami Line (伊丹線, Itami-sen) is a railway line of Hankyu Railway in Hyōgo Prefecture, Japan, connecting Tsukaguchi Station in the city of Amagasaki and Itami Station in the city of Itami.
+The Itami Line (伊丹線, Itami-sen) is a railway line of Hankyu Railway in Hyōgo Prefecture, Japan.
+It connects Tsukaguchi Station in the city of Amagasaki and Itami Station in the city of Itami.
 It extends 3.1 km.

 History

 The line opened, electrified at 600 VDC in 1920, and duplicated in 1943.
 The voltage was raised to 1500 VDC in 1967.

 The Itami station building collapsed during the Great Hanshin earthquake in 1995, and a temporary station opened 400m south of the original station three months later while the original station was torn down and rebuilt.
 A single track was restored to the rebuilt station site in 1998, and dual track service resumed in 1999.